Control How Progress is Reported

 If TRUE, then the global progression handler is enabled.
 If FALSE, it is disabled.
 If NA, then TRUE is returned if it is enabled, otherwise FALSE.
 Argument

-must not used with other arguments.- ...
+globalmust not be used with other arguments.- ...

 Value